The Death Knock

 'Chilling, intelligent, and highly addictive.
 Superb.'
 Will Dean, author of Dark Pines

-Ava knows that the threat is real.
-She's been kidnapped by someone claiming to be the killer: a stranger who seems to know everything about her.
+Ava knows the threat is real.
+She's been kidnapped by a stranger who seems to know everything about her.
+Now she must fight both to stay alive and to stay sane.

-As Frankie follows the case, she enters a terrifying online world where men's rage against women may be turning murderous - and where her persistence might just make her a target.
-And Ava must struggle not only to stay alive... but to stay sane.
+As Frankie follows the case, she enters a terrifying online world where men's rage against women has turned murderous - and where her persistence will make her a target.

-From journalist Elodie Harper, The Death Knock is a compelling story of the worst that man can do and the hunt for the truth - at all costs.
+The Death Knock is a compelling story of the hunt for the truth - at all costs.

 See what everyone is saying about this brilliant read: